Embird Embroidery Software

 20. Leaves

-Drawing Mesh Object
+Drawing a Mesh Object

 Mesh - Curly Plant - Mesh tool icon

-Mesh tool icon
+Icon of the Mesh tool

 Origin Point

-Creating mesh object with vectors.
+Creating a mesh object with vectors.

 Mesh - Curly Plant - Mesh object with Origin Point